janipalsamaki/blog-the-power-of-open-source-communities/README.md

 One needs to know JavaScript quite well to work with Playwright effectively.

-Maybe there's a more high-level solution for writing the automation that does not require JavaScript knowledge?
+Maybe there's a more high-level solution for writing the automation?
 Something slightly more human-readable than JavaScript code?

 ## The solution - Part II

-Another open-source project, [Robot Framework](https://robotframework.org/), seems promising:
+Another open-source project, [Robot Framework](https://robotframework.org/), looks promising:

 > "Robot Framework is a generic open source automation framework.
 Robot Framework has an easy syntax, utilizing human-readable keywords." - https://robotframework.org/

 Human-readable syntax sounds excellent.
-Again, there seems to be an active community contributing to the project.
+Again, there's an active community contributing to the project.

-But Robot Framework seems to be written in [Python](https://www.python.org/), an open-source programming language.
+But Robot Framework is written in [Python](https://www.python.org/), an open-source programming language.
 Surely it can not work with Playwright since that is JavaScript-based?

 [Robot Framework Browser](https://robotframework-browser.org/).
 What's this?